The Future of Community-Led Transformation

 (3-5 Years)

-- Vision and goals are defined.
+- Vision and community-led goals take shape.

 This phase sets the foundation for the CarePoint, ensuring that communities are equipped with the tools they need to succeed.